tammergalal/katacoda-scenarios/canary-deploy-tracking/step2.md

 ![Deployment 1.0](./assets/deployment_tab.png)

-Version `1.0` of the `advertisements` service is running and to the far right you will see its very high P95 latency. `P95` refers to the 95th percentile of latency.
+Version `1.0` of the `advertisements` deployment is running and to the far right you will see its very high P95 latency. `P95` refers to the 95th percentile of latency.
 This means that 95% of your users are experiencing a latency equal to the P95 latency or lower.

 Since we currently only have one version deployed, there is no way to get any kind of deployment comparison data.
 The latency issue will need to be fixed to see if an improvement can be made over the `1.0` deployment.
 Thankfully, the engineers have gone ahead and built a new advertisements image, and even provided a new manifest which should *hopefully* fix users latency issues.